How do I Backup Windows Using Rsync

 Over time I have defined a few backup scenarios that formed my backup habits:

-1. (weekly) Windows backup for "bare metal" recovery
+- (weekly) Windows backup for "bare metal" recovery

 Content of System drive C:\ using Windows Backup for quick recovery after physical disk failure, as I don't want to reinstall Windows and applications from scratch.
-This is configured to run automatically using Windows Backup schedule.
-Backup Control Panel
+This is configured to run automatically using Windows Backup schedule. - (daily and conditional) Active content backup

 All changed files from laptop, phone, other devices.
-I backup laptop every night and after significant changes in content, like import of the recent photo RAWs from SD card to laptop.
+I backup laptop every night and after significant changes in content, like import of the recent photo RAWs from SD card to laptop. - (weekly and conditional) Handheld devices backup

-I use rsync for devices that can be mounted as USB disk drive in Windows (Blackberry, Kindle) and Bittorrent Sync for Android, iOS to copy all changed files to my laptop.
+I use rsync for devices that can be mounted as USB disk drive in Windows (Blackberry, Kindle) and Bittorrent Sync for Android, iOS to copy all changed files to my laptop. - (conditional) Archived content backup

 When I move files from laptop to home PC archive, I explicitly ensure that updated archive is backed up.
 This happens when I run out of disk space on my laptop and move RAW photos to home PC's RAID5.